scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 By 1998 it was clear that the aging DPTRAJ/ODP needed to be updated once again.
-Rather than initiate another refactor of the DPTRAJ/ODP, JPL's navigation section commissioned a brand new effort that would depart from its predecessor in two important ways.
+Rather than initiate another refactor of the DPTRAJ/ODP, JPL's navigation section commissioned a new effort that would depart from its predecessor in two important ways.
 First, the new software would be an object-oriented library, written in C++ and exposed to the user as a Python-language library.
 Second, it would